-Good tooling is a critical component of being able to create that “wow” factor in the software development world.
-Whether its building automation in workflows, reducing complexity of tasks in continuous delivery pipelines, or managing code changes and bugs more efficiently, choosing the right toolkit for the work ahead is paramount.
+Good CI/CD tools are a critical component of being able to create a “wow” factor in the software development world.
+Whether it's building automation in workflows, reducing complexity of tasks in continuous delivery pipelines, or managing code changes and bugs more efficiently, choosing the right toolkit for the work ahead is paramount.

 In DevOps, that aligns very closely with CI/CD and managing the overall deployment pipeline.
 But with so many steps and so many contributors, how can a DevOps team more effectively create strong foundations that enable them to scale?
 In an ideal world, engineering teams (including DevOps) always strive to build for scale from the get-go.
 The good news is that other companies out there recognize this need and build tools for that purpose.
 While they all provide their own flavor, the end goal is the same: make it easier to scale up software delivery.

-Let’s explore some of this tooling and how it plays into needs like collaboration, easy installation, environment permissions, version control systems, as well as other key considerations in the DevOps lifecycle.
+Let’s explore some of these CI/CD tools and how they play into needs like collaboration, easy installation, environment permissions, version control systems, as well as other key considerations in the DevOps lifecycle.

 Harness, the premier commercial and enterprise-grade CI/CD platform, is incredibly powerful and built for teams with abundant or limited resources alike by ensuring a self-service, simple, efficient approach to software delivery.